-The Tunnel-Type can be special, non-RFC values: 'R' (0x52)or 'S' (0x53) to indicate that the Tunnel-Server-EnPoint is the name or IP of a further RADIUS server to be interrorgated.
+The Tunnel-Type can be special, non-RFC values: 'R' (0x52)or 'S' (0x53) to indicate that the Tunnel-Server-EndPoint is the name or IP of a further RADIUS server to be interrorgated.
 For 'R' this may respond with any valid authentication response.
 For 'S' the response will have all IP assignments filtered, and also not allow a Tunnel-Type 'S' response.
 Only one, tag 0 (untagged), RADIUS referral response will be accepted.
-The endpoint specified is server name or IP, and can have #port appended for non standard RADIUS auth port.
+The endpoint specified is server name or IP, and can have a number of numeric values appended (#port, >mintimeout, <maxtimeout, \scale, ?maxqueue).